 The fulfilling of this prophecy was not without violent upheaval and resistance by the Jewish community and leadership.
-To come right out and declare that the animal sacrifice ceremonies were to be terminated and done away with was a reproach and a serious offense in the eyes and ears of the Jewish nation.
-This was the main reason why Jesus was rejected and condemned to death, and also why His followers were so hated and persecuted.
-Without spiritual inspiration and understanding there was seen no need of a change in the law system, nor the fulfilling of the prophetic writings of Christ.
+To come right out and declare that the animal sacrifice ceremonies were to be terminated was a reproach and a serious offense in the eyes and ears of the Jewish nation.
+This was the main reason Jesus was rejected and condemned to death, and also why His followers were so hated and persecuted.
+Without spiritual inspiration and understanding they saw no need for a change in the law system; neither did they see how the prophetic writings were fulfilled by Christ.
 The Jewish leaders knew not the wisdom from above.
-They were covetous, lustful and full of arrogant pride.
+They were covetous, lustful, and full of arrogant pride.
 They knew not this Nazarene who was, in their estimation, usurping Himself above their religious beliefs.
-His holy way and humble bearing was repulsive to them.
-So their carnal reaction was anger, hatred and murder.
-But to the hungry and thirsty for righteousness the Lord Jesus brought freedom and deliverance from the empty ordinances of the law and ushered in a new age of spiritual grace and victory. -Leslie C. Busbee
+His holy manner and humble bearing was repulsive to them, so their carnal reaction was anger, hatred, and murder.
+However, to those who were hungry and thirsty for righteousness, the Lord Jesus brought freedom and deliverance from the empty ordinances of the law, and ushered in a new age of spiritual grace and victory.